ltdbian-tech/Bizur/README.md

 The Expo app remains intact for potential future cross-platform work, while the Android module is the current focus.

+## Quick start (no coding)

+- Open PowerShell, go to the repo: `cd "c:\Users\adith\OneDrive\Documents\app idea\Bizur"`.
+- Run the helper: `powershell -ExecutionPolicy Bypass -File .\signaling-setup.ps1 -BackendUrl "https://your-backend" -Identity "your-name" -AuthToken "<AUTH_TOKEN>" -Install`
+- It will: (1) call `/auth/register` to get your `apiKey`, (2) build the Android APK, and (3) install it if an emulator/device is connected.
+- After install, open the app and use the same identity you registered.

 ## Android (Jetpack Compose) Highlights

 - 📱 Kotlin + Jetpack Compose UI with Material 3 styling and a bottom navigation shell.